mgius/senior_project/README.md

   * Center-determining
 * BattleCharacter/BattleNPC are largely duplicated code.
 Fix that
 * Characters need to be able to be dumped to disk, in human readable format
+  * Needs to encompass the strategy dumping as well

 # Bugs
 * Moving and "attacking" at the same kind causes...interesting results